Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 An AI-generated selfie is exactly what it sounds like: A fake selfie that has been created through the use of an artificial intelligence model.

-Typically, bad actors create these selfies using a text-to-image AI model, where the bad actor describes the image that they want to receive, and the model generates an image that matches that description.
-These images can then often be further refined.
+Typically, bad actors create these selfies using a text-to-image AI model, where the bad actor describes the image they want to receive and the model generates an image that matches that description.
+These images can often be further refined.
+Once “perfected,” the bad actor can then try to bypass facial recognition tools with the image during verification.

 Variational autoencoders (VAEs), generative adversarial networks (GANs), neural radiance fields (NeRFs), and diffusion models can all be used to generate fake selfies.

-What are some best practices to combat the rise of AI-generated selfies?
+How to combat the rise of AI-generated selfies

-Combatting AI-generated images will in most cases require a multi-pronged approach.
+Combating AI-generated images will, in most cases, require a multi-pronged approach.
 Some best practices you should consider incorporating into your verification process include:

 If your selfie verification process only requires a straight-on selfie of a person’s face, savvier bad actors can quickly generate an image they know will meet those needs.
 Introducing pose-based selfies into the mix — where the user is required to submit a selfie matching a given pose — brings with it an element of randomness that is harder to predict.
 The same can be said for video verification that requires a user to say a particular phrase.

-2. Leveraging a verification platform with built-in liveness detection
+2. Leverage a verification platform with built-in liveness detection

 When a user submits a selfie for verification, that selfie must be analyzed to determine whether or not it was submitted as a live sample.
 This analysis is known as liveness detection, or a liveness check.
 If a bad actor is able to upload a fake selfie through camera hijacking, liveness detection will ideally catch and deny verification.

-Liveness detection takes a lot of different factors into consideration, including facial measurements and ratios, skin texture, depth signals, and other signals.
+Liveness detection takes a lot of different factors into consideration, including skin texture, depth signals, and other signals.
 When it comes to combating AI-generated images, shadow and reflection analysis are particularly important, as AI models often have a hard time accurately recreating these details.

-3. Collecting and analyzing passive and behavioral signals
+3. Collect and analyze passive and behavioral signals

 When it comes to identifying fraudsters, data is power.
-The more data and risk signals you collect during the verification process, the more likely you will be able to pick up on various risk signals, and the better able you will be to tailor the verification process based on the identified level of risk.
+The more data and risk signals you collect during the verification process, the more likely you will be able to pick up on various risk signals—and you’ll be in a better position to tailor the verification process based on the identified level of risk.

 With this in mind, it’s important to consider collecting and analyzing signals outside of the active signals provided directly from your user.
 This can include: